aljedaxi/daxi.ml/src/articles/poetry/sineity.md

 now sight savours shape; orange opens edges of ink washed white, ragged before the majesty of

-spotty sights sinew;
+soldered with sight and sewn with sinew;

-gilding, glamorous lightning lays low little night
+gilding, glamorous lightning lays low that little night, leaving:

-the darkness roils on around the
+&nbsp;

-sinuous
+the darkness roils on around